Gitata-w/alx-low_level_programming/README.md

-This is the beging of C journey
-It entails learning and understanding of the following concepts

-gcc, printf, puts, putchar
+This is more on arrays and pointers /home/wolverine/Documents/ALX_projects/GitHub_Projects/alx-low_level_programming/0x07-pointers_arrays_strings